ajpelu/qpyr_resilience/README.md

 # Resilience and Quercus pyrenaica
 In this repo we explore the resilience of *Q. pyrenaica* forests of Sierra Nevada.
-We evaluate the resilience of these forests for the productivity funtioning.
+We evaluate the resilience of these forests for the productivity functioning.

 Several papers inspired this idea: